2022 Atlantic hurricane season: Storm names

+Retirement

+On March 29, 2023, during the 45th Session of the RA IV Hurricane Committee, the World Meteorological Organization retired the names Fiona and Ian from its rotating name lists due to the severity of the damage and number of deaths the two storms caused, and they will not be used again in the North Atlantic basin.
+They were replaced with Farrah and Idris, respectively, and will first appear on the 2028 season list.

 Season effects

-This is a table of all of the storms that formed in the 2022 Atlantic hurricane season.
-It includes their duration (within the basin), names, areas affected, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2022 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2022 USD.